joshpxyne/gpt-migrate/README.md

 - `--testfiles`: Comma-separated list of files that have functions to be tested.
 For instance, this could be an `app.py` or `main.py` file for a Python app where your REST endpoints are.
 Include the full relative path.
 Default is `"app.py"`.

 - `--sourceport`: (Optional) Port for testing the unit tests file against the original app.
 No default value.
+If not included, GPT-Migrate will not attempt to test the unit tests against your original app.

 - `--targetport`: Port for testing the unit tests file against the migrated app.
 Default is `8080`.

+- `--guidelines`: Stylistic or small functional guidelines that you'd like to be followed during the migration.
+For instance, "Use tabs, not spaces".
+Default is an empty string.

 - `--step`: Step to run.
 Options are `'setup'`, `'migrate'`, `'test'`, `'all'`.
 Default is `'all'`.